Helpim Wantok – UPNG receives furniture from Australia

 Around the middle of 2017 the University of Technology Sydney (UTS) realised that they would have a quantity of furniture surplus to their requirement as a result of an upgrade in their facilities.
 When UTS contacted the PNG Consulate in Sydney to see if there was interest, the concept was born.
 The University of PNG would be a worthy and grateful recipient of this furniture, but there was a considerable challenge in transporting the tables and chairs from the Sydney classrooms to Port Moresby where they could be utilised.

 The then Consul General, Mr Sumsay Singin, contacted Stephen Gagau to see if he could assist and thus began the PNGAA involvement in what would be known as Project “Helpim Wantok”.
 There were many variables to this challenge.
 When would the tables & chairs become available?
 How could they be removed from the classrooms in downtown Sydney and be packed into a shipping container?
-How would we avoid the pitfalls of goods encountering the notorious difficulty of clearing customs in Port Moresby and incurring significant additional costs.?
+How would we avoid the pitfalls of goods encountering the notorious difficulty of clearing customs in Port Moresby and incurring significant additional costs?
 Could UPNG receive and store the furniture?
-And, of course, the biggest challenge – How could all these activities be funded by the PNGAA which does not have surplus of cash?
+And, of course, the biggest challenge – How could all these activities be funded by the PNGAA which did not have surplus of cash?

 The PNGAA committee put its collective mind to work and sought support from oganisations with a similar desire to assist in the development of PNG.
 When the tables and chairs finally became available, the Sydney Wantok Association was mobilized to arrange for labour and a small truck to relocate the items to a suburban packing depot.
 Vanguard Logistics and Swire Shipping provided wonderful support in arranging for the shipping container to be packed and shipped to Port Moresby.